 Your credit reports show prospective creditors and lenders your credit habits and quantify it as a three-digit number ranging from 300 to 850.
 The different factors found in your reports include:

 Different creditors will pull your credit report from at least one of these bureaus to check your credit history.
 This helps them make an informed decision about how much of a risk it is to work with you.
 The better your credit score, the smaller the risk.
 That’s why you’re more likely to qualify for the financing you need if you have good or excellent credit.
+So, what is a good credit score?

 Several scoring models, like FICO and VantageScore, calculate your credit score based on your credit history.
 Each system calculates your score a little differently, but they all serve the same purpose of showing your creditworthiness.
 Each credit scoring model also has a range of scores.
 Here’s FICO score ranges: